 Other Lights & Lenses

-A real cheap studio kit from most camera stores costs lesser than US$300.
-If you're not going for 'studio' looks, a 50mm F/1.4 (US$350) could be a great investment for ambient/location shooting too.
-(I use an F1.8 now which is $100).
+which is $120).
 There's a lovely depth of field when the aperture is wide open, and you'll get these really beautiful blurred out backgrounds and bokehs.
-(No examples with the 350D here, I didn't get a prime lens till much later)
+(No examples with the 350D here, I didn't get a prime lens till much later.)

-All in all, in the first year, I'd say it's more about learning framing and how to work with what light you have than anything else.
+All in all, in the first year, I'd say it's mostly about learning framing and how to work with what light you have than anything else.

-For me, I use Lightroom for cataloguing and colours because it's easy to use and you can use it for processing.
-The student edition is only US$79.
+For me, I use Lightroom for cataloguing and colours because it's super user-friendly for organization and you can use it for processing easily.
+The student edition costs only US$79.
 (Lightroom 6 has also just been announced!)

-And that's about it!
-US$900's pretty much all you need to start, and enough to last a while.
-It's not free, but nothing so astronomical that you can't work and save for if you make an effort.
+And that's it!
+US$900 is pretty much all you need to start, and enough to last a while.
+It's not free, but it's nothing so astronomical that you can't work and save for if you want to make an effort.
 Like the saying goes, "If there is a will, there is a way."

-I hope this post helps and clears up some of the mysteries, and you are also totally allowed to judge my lousy Photoshop skills on these way ancient pictures.
-But wow, seriously, 18 feels like a lifetime ago now.
+I hope this post helps and clears up some of the mysteries!
+You are also totally allowed to judge my bad PS skills on these very ancient pictures.
+18 feels like a lifetime ago now.

 I'll do a part two if anyone's interested to see the rest of my equipment upgrade journey?
 Now back to packing~~